Erigavo District

 Erigavo District (Degmada Ceerigaabo) is a district in the central Sanaag region of Somaliland.
 It is the largest and most populous district in Sanaag.
 Its capital lies at Erigavo.

 Demographics

 The total population of Erigavo District is 220,546.
-The district is exclusively inhabited by people from the Somali ethnic group, namely the Habar Yoonis in the north and the Dhulbahante in the south of the district.
+The district is primarily inhabited by people from the Somali ethnic group.
+Mainly inhabited by the Habar Yoonis clan to the north.
+And mainly dominated by the Musa Abokor sub-division of the Habr Je'lo and the Habar Yoonis sub-division of the Garhajis, both part of the wider Isaaq clan-family.